Important information

 Interests of the Company's employees

 Employees are able to raise concerns in confidence with the HR Team, with grievances followed up in line with a specified process which satisfies all legal requirements.
-As explained in the Directors Report on page 30, Paul Marrow, a non-executive director and chairman of the Risk Committee, has been designated by the Board as the Director to engage with the workforce.
-He is also the Group’s Whistleblowing Champion and there is an anonymous whistleblowing service via an external provider.
+As explained in the Directors Report on page 18, following the retirement of Paul Marrow, Jayne Almond, a non-executive director, has been designated by the Board as the Director to engage with the workforce.
+Furthermore Richard Gabbertas, chairman of the Board Risk Committee, is now the Group’s Whistleblowing Champion and there is an anonymous whistleblowing service via an external provider.
 There is also protection for employees deriving from the Public Interest Disclosure Act 1998.
 Any whistleblowing events are reported annually to the Risk Committee and, where material, notified to the Board and to the applicable regulator.

 Company's business relationships with suppliers, customers and others

 The Directors attach great importance to good relations with customers and business partners.
 In particular, our clients are integral to our business and forging and maintaining client relationships are core to Arbuthnot Latham’s business and crucial for client retention.
-Regular contact was maintained with clients throughout the year, including the resumption of meetings in the office again since February 2022.
+The Board’s decision in the prior year to move offices, confirmed with the approval of the change of registered office from 12 August 2024, was driven also partly by the intention to enhance the client experience.
+As regards customers, the Board considered the first formal submission of a Consumer Duty annual assurance report from the Chief Compliance Officer, together with a verbal report from its Board Champion, Angela Knight.

 The Company is committed to following agreed supplier payment terms.
 There is a Supplier Management Framework in place covering governance around the Company’s procurement and supplier management activities.
 For due diligence and compliance purposes, suppliers are assessed through an external registration system.
 The Modern Slavery Statement, approved by the Board in March as part of its annual review of the Company’s stance and approach to the Modern Slavery Act, explains the risk-based approach that the Company has taken to give assurance that slavery and human trafficking are not taking place in its supply chains or any part of its business.